Illegal Migration Bill (2023)

-The UN has taken the unusual step of strongly and publicly opposing these plans and judge the Bill contravenes international law / Refugee Convention.
+City of Sanctuary has made the following statement on it’s website (see below) and the UN took the unusual step of strongly and publicly opposing these plans and judge the Act contravenes international law / Refugee Convention.
 City of Sanctuary is in solidarity with our partners in calling the Nationality and Borders Bill the Anti-Refugee Bill given its content.

-- only refugees arriving through extraordinarily restricted “official” routes, such as refugee resettlement, will be allowed to claim protection
+- only refugees arriving through extraordinarily restricted “official” routes, such as refugee resettlement, will be allowed to claim protection.

 - will punish and criminalise people forced to take “irregular” routes to claim asylum in the UK, deeming them “inadmissible” to the asylum system and liable to prosecution.
 The Home office will attempt to remove them from the UK.

 If they cannot be deported, they may be allowed to claim asylum in the UK but if they receive refugee status as a result they will not be given the right to settle.
-Instead, they will be regularly reassessed for removal, with limited rights to family reunion and benefits
+Instead, they will be regularly reassessed for removal, with limited rights to family reunion and benefits.

 The proposals also include plans to accommodate most asylum seekers in institutional centres and offshore processing, thereby amending the National Immigration and Asylum Act 2002 to make it possible to move people whilst an asylum claim is pending.

-Clause 9 allows for British citizens to be stripped of their citizenship right without notice
+Clause 9 allows for British citizens to be stripped of their citizenship right without notice.

 April 1.
 2021 New Immigration Plan: